nipreps/petprep/docs/usage.rst

 Anatomical reference selection
 ------------------------------
 PETPrep uses an anatomical reference when registering PET data to the structural image.
-By default, the workflow relies on the preprocessed T1w image (:option:`--anatref t1w`), but it is also possible to use the non-uniformity corrected ``nu.mgz`` volume produced by FreeSurfer (:option:`--anatref nu`) when extracerebral uptake is present.
-When :option:`--anatref auto` is set, PETPrep inspects the PET-derived brain mask volume relative to the anatomical mask.
-If the PET mask is substantially larger than expected (volume ratio > 1.5), the workflow automatically switches to ``nu.mgz`` to improve co-registration robustness.
+By default, :option:`--anatref auto` inspects the PET-derived brain mask volume relative to the anatomical mask.
+The workflow relies on the preprocessed T1w image unless the PET mask is substantially larger than expected (volume ratio > 1.5), in which case it automatically switches to the non-uniformity corrected ``nu.mgz`` volume produced by FreeSurfer to improve co-registration robustness.
+You can force either option with :option:`--anatref t1w` or :option:`--anatref nu`.

 Anatomical co-registration
 --------------------------